PokemonWorkshop/GameDataPacks/Merge tool/README.md

 # Datapack Merge Tool

 This small ruby program allows you to cherry-pick data from a pack and a version of your choice to update your existing files without having to do some potentially dangerous file manipulation.
-For now it only allows to update the moveset of Pokémon, but later it will come with an interactive part and more options.
+For now it only allows to update Pokémon, but later it will come with more options.

 ## How to set up the tool